Switching 401(k) providers: A quick guide for small businesses

 Key Takeaways

-How to benchmark your current 401(k)
+Benchmark your current 401(k)

-The first step is to compare your current plan to others of the same size and type, in a practice called 401(k) benchmarking.
+The first step is to compare your plan to others of the same size and type, in a practice called 401(k) benchmarking.
 401(k) benchmarking offers a useful framework to evaluate your provider.
-Benchmarking also helps plan fiduciaries prove they follow a prudent process when evaluating fees charged to the plan and reduces fiduciary liability.
+It also helps plan fiduciaries prove they follow a prudent process when evaluating fees charged to the plan and reduces fiduciary liability.

 Fees

 As the former chairman of the Securities Exchange Commission said, “Perhaps no other issue…has as much direct impact on investors’ returns than the level of fund fees.
 While fund performance is unpredictable, the impact of fees is not.”
 Understanding a provider’s fees is an area where it’s worth your time to dig into the details.
-At the very least, administrative, investment, and transaction fees should track with other plans of similar size — but there are several other things to pay attention to as you compare fees.
+At the very least, administrative, investment, and transaction fees should track with other plans of similar size—but there are several other things to pay attention to as you compare fees.

-Plans for smaller businesses have traditionally been less cost-efficient because they lack the economies of scale of those at larger businesses.
+Plans for smaller businesses have traditionally been generally less cost-efficient because they lack the economies of scale of those at larger businesses.
 If your business has expanded and you haven’t seen a reduction in fees, it may be a red flag.
 Your fee disclosure documents should have all the information you need to make this determination as well as benchmarking comparisons.

-When you compare fees, pay special attention to the ones you’re covering as the employer versus the fees your plan participants (employees) are paying, and make sure you’re comparing apples to apples when looking at each.
+When comparing fees, pay attention to the ones you’re covering as the employer versus the fees your plan participants (employees) are payingand make sure you’re comparing apples to apples when looking at each.
 For example, the customer support, recordkeeping, and legal service fees that roll up into administrative costs may be paid entirely by you or passed to employees as flat fees or as a percentage of the assets in the plan (which makes plan sponsors, as plan fiduciaries, responsible for monitoring these fees).
-Make sure you’re looking at the total cost of each category of fees, as well as total expenditures across the board for both the employer and employees.

 Related articles: